mhSangar/side-by-side/README.md

 ## Launch

-To run locally and isolated, just run `docker-compose up --build` on the root on the project.
+To run locally and isolated, run `docker-compose up --build` on the root on the project.
 Then open http://localhost:8000 on your browser.